American's Discover Columbus Everyday

 meander through our

-walking tour (Each station
+historical walking tour

-is marked with an etched
+(Each station is marked with

-plaque providing pictures
+an etched plaque providing

-and info), you can linger
+pictures and info), you can

-about our two museums
+linger about our two museums

 dedicated to the old train